Elnur01/url_shortener/README.md

 Furthermore it Bit.ly version has special abilities.
 You can analyze how many clicks were to your short link.

-For using pyshortener version you must install pyshortener `pip install pyshorteners` For using Bit.ly version:
+For using pyshortener version you must install pyshortener `pip install pyshorteners`

+For using Bit.ly version:

-Download the Bitly API module from the following link: bitly-api-python.
+Download the Bitly API module from the following link: https://github.com/bitly/bitly-api-python.
 To download the API module, press the green button: Clone or download (on the right), and afterwards, press Download ZIP Unzip the downloaded folder into the project directory and navigate into the folder bitly-api-python-master by entering cd bitly-api-python-master.
 Install the bitly_api module by entering the command into the terminal: python setup.py install.